-Consultation with program advisor takes place for a variety of purposes and students are strongly encouraged to seek advisement as needed.
-However, established advising requirements must occur prior to the course registration period.
+Consultation with the advisor takes place for a variety of purposes and students are strongly encouraged to seek advisement as needed.
 Students are responsible for keeping their advisors informed about any changes of plan that may take place along the way, and for seeking advisement as needed.

-Incoming Advanced Certificate students are required to meet with the program advisor prior to each course registration period.
-First semester advisement usually occurs during new student orientation.
+Incoming Advanced Certificate students are required to meet with their assigned advisor prior to registering for their first semester, and are strong encouraged to meet with their advisor during each subsequent advising period before registering.
 The course registration periods normally are as follows:

-Summer: February- AprilFall: April-September
+Summer: February- April

+• Fall: April-September

+January: November-December

-January: November-December Spring: November-January
+Spring: November-January